Pirate Play Messy Play Kit Guide

 - Fine motor control: When they pinch the gems and coins, they are improving their fine motor control, which will help them hold a pencil or use scissors properly when they're older.

-- Problem-solving: They have to figure out how to get to the spaghetti sea and find the treasure!
+- Problem-solving: They have to figure out how to get to the seaweed and find the treasure!

 Fizzing Treasure Chests:

 1. Mix the baking soda with the small packet of gelatin mix and two tablespoons of water.